digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-13.md

 * Gave a presentation about digital twins last week at a seminar arranged by FORCE
 * Read selected digital twin survey papers
 * Discuss digital twin collaboration with FORCE
+* ITEA proposal led by VV has been submitted involving digital twins

 ## Sub-projects status